Spine, Brain & Nerve

 Cranio-Cervical Instability

-A recent study by neurosurgeon and EDS specialist Dr. Petra Klinge, et al. recently published a study demonstrating that laxity in the ligaments of the neck likely exist in ALL EDS patients, causing abnormal spinal cord movement which triggers pain and headages in patients, regardless of MRI findings.
+A recent study by neurosurgeon and EDS specialist Dr. Petra Klinge, et al. published a study demonstrating that laxity in the ligaments of the neck likely exist in a majority of EDS patients, causing abnormal spinal cord movement which triggers pain and headages in patients, regardless of MRI findings.
 This is an incredibly important step in establishing diagnoses as CO-conditions for hypermobility spectrum patients, that can be assumed upon initial diagnoses.
 Such pathogenic evidence decreases the time and effort for obtaining treatment, and increases the likelihood of correct treatment.
 An abstract can be read here.

 Chiari Malformation